maxfalk/Datarace/server/app/datarace/README.txt

 ==== GROUP ====

-XX (change this to your group number).
+17 (change this to your group number).

 ==== PROJECT NAME ====

-Add your catchy project name here.
+Datarace

 ==== PROJECT DESCRIPTION ====

-Add a short description of your project here.
+IOS app for challanging your friends to a running race.
+Where the app keeps track of the distance you have run and your time.
+Uses a server to store data and to do the majority of the calculations.

 ==== GROUP MEMBERS ====